Yoga Classes

 An alignment-oriented approach to yoga, students use the wall as a prop to deepen their practice by opening and creating space in the body.
 Some poses are held for several minutes and with the use of the wall and floor, a more intense stretch is achieved.
 This class is great for all levels (especially beginners and people who need help improving flexibility).

-Yoga Tone
+Yoga Sculpt

 New To Yoga?